 Last May, in keeping with the Patrick-Murray Administration's on-going commitment to change the way government does business and to find savings and efficiencies across state agencies, Massachusetts became the first state in the nation to take formal steps toward a comprehensive social innovation financing program.
-Social innovation financing, which includes social impact bonds and pay for success contracts, is a creative approach to supporting innovative service delivery programs.
+Social innovation financing, which includes pay for success contracts and social impact bonds, is a creative approach to supporting innovative service delivery programs.